-The sense of smell can produce significant emotional and physiologic responses, depending on the aroma.
+The sense of smell can produce significant responses, depending on the aroma.
 Think back to chapter 1-what really are essential oils?
 We established that they're aromatic compounds, which means they have the ability to disperse through the air quickly.
 You'll also remember that essential oils are considered volatile, meaning they change quickly from a liquid to a gas.
 This allows us to experience an essential oil's aroma quickly and easily-even from the exact second a bottle is opened.

 Using essential oils aromatically offers many benefits.
-As already discussed, essential oils can have a significant influence on emotions.
+As already discussed, essential oils can influence us in a variety of ways.
 You can train your brain to respond in specific ways to an oil.
-This is a powerful moodmanagement tool.
+This is a powerful tool.
 If you pair an oil with a relaxing or calming action, such as meditating, journaling, or deep breathing, smelling that oil later helps your mind recreate the calm you experienced the first time.
 Your mind starts to associate the state of calm with the essential oil you chose.